LarryNaaa/Technical-Summary/RESTful.md

 > Summary:
 >
-> > POST requests can be used to create/update a resources
+> > POST requests can be used to create/update resources
 >
 > > POST requests are not safe methods
 >